fbpx

 Caring for gold: Gold can be dirtied or dulled by the chemicals found on the oils we daily use like body lotions.
 Mix a squeeze of mild dish detergent with warm water in a small bowl.
 Let the items soak for a few minutes and use a soft toothbrush to gently scrub them.
 Thereafter, dry them thoroughly with a soft polishing cloth.

-Caring for gold plated items: Bumps and scratches can make the gold layer wear away.
-Store your pieces in a velvet-lined jewelry box or wrap in a soft material to prevent scratches.
+Caring for gold-plated items: Bumps and scratches can make the gold layer wear away.
+Store your pieces in a velvet-lined jewellery box or wrap them in a soft material to prevent scratches.
 Lightly wipe with a damp cloth to remove excessive dirt and accumulated oils and use a non-abrasive polishing cloth to gently rub the items to restore shine

-Have your jewelry cleaned and checked professionally for worn mountings, loose prongs and general condition at least once per year.
+Have your jewellery cleaned and checked professionally for worn mountings, loose prongs and general condition at least once per year.

 Previous Post